lino-framework/book/docs/specs/tera/cal.rst

  value   name         text         Button text   Edit participants   Stable   Transparent   No auto
 ------- ------------ ------------ ------------- ------------------- -------- ------------- ---------
  10      suggested    Suggested    ?
-Yes                 No       No            No 20      draft        Draft        ☐             Yes                 No       No            No 50      took_place   Took place   ☑             Yes                 Yes      No            No 70      cancelled    Cancelled    ⚕             No                  Yes      Yes           Yes 60      missed       Missed       ☉             No                  Yes      No            Yes
+Yes                 No       No            No 20      draft        Scheduled    ☐             Yes                 No       No            No 50      took_place   Took place   ☑             Yes                 Yes      No            No 70      cancelled    Called off   ⚕             No                  Yes      Yes           Yes 60      missed       Missed       ☉             No                  Yes      No            Yes
 ======= ============ ============ ============= =================== ======== ============= =========
 <BLANKLINE>